 Download Placement Profile

-Volunteers, who are in a Community Maintenance placement inside the Kathmandu Valley close to one or other of our own children’s homes, will be welcome to help out at the homes during the evenings, weekends and holidays.
+Volunteers, who are in participating in the Disabilities Day Care programme, will be welcome to help out at one or other of our children’s homes during the evenings, weekends and holidays.